dmolitor/notionr/README.md

 - **Public Integration**

-    notionr is not yet set up to accomodate a pubic integration.
+    notionr is not yet set up to accomodate a public integration.